fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 ## Versioning

-The provider can cover FortiManager 6.4 to 7.4 versions, the configuration of all parameters should be based on the relevant FortiManager version manual and FortiManager API guide.
+The provider can cover FortiManager >= 6.4 versions, the configuration of all parameters should be based on the relevant FortiManager version manual and FortiManager API guide.